 Due primarily to the impact of the COVID-19 pandemic, our Pro Forma Revenue Growth Rate was 6.7% in 2020, a decrease from 15.8% in 2019, as certain of the markets in which we operate were significantly impacted by the pandemic.
 For example, fitness and wellness businesses, such as salons, gyms, yoga studios, and classes experienced prolonged periods of closure and restricted operations in 2020, with many closing down their business permanently.
-In the first quarter of 2021, our Pro Forma Revenue Growth Rate increased to 11.9% as restrictions started to lift and many customers began or continued to rebound from the impact of the COVID-19 pandemic.
+For the nine months ended September 30, 2021, our Pro Forma Revenue Growth Rate increased to % as restrictions started to lift and many customers began or continued to rebound from the impact of the COVID-19 pandemic.
 As the economy has continued to reopen and additional local, state and federal restrictions have been scaled back, our Pro Forma Revenue Growth Rate has continued to increase.
-We estimate that our Pro Forma Revenue Growth Rate was greater than 16% for the five months ended May 31, 2021.

-Year Ended D ecember 31, Three Months Ended March 31, 2019 2020 2021 Pro Forma Revenue Growth Rate 15.8% 6.7% 11.9%
+'ear Ended cember 31, Nine Months Ended September 30

+2019 2020 2021

+Pro Forma Revenue Growth Rate 15.8% 6.7% %

-Non-GAAP Financial Measures
+Non-GAAP financial measures